OpenStarbound/OpenStarbound/README.md

   * Additionally, objects can be placed under non-solid foreground tiles.

 * Some minor polish to UI
-* Skybox sun now matches the system type you're currently in.
-Previously generated planets will not have this feature and will display the default sun.
-Modded system types require a patch to display their custom sun.
-Additionally, you can also access now skybox sun scale and its default ray colors.
-For more details see [sky.config.patch](https://github.com/OpenStarbound/OpenStarbound/blob/main/assets/opensb/sky.config.patch).
+* The Skybox's sun now matches the system type you're currently in.
+  * Previously generated planets will not have this feature and will display the default sun.
+  * Modded system types require a patch to display their custom sun.
+  * You can also access the skybox sun scale and its default ray colors.
+For more details see, [sky.config.patch](https://github.com/OpenStarbound/OpenStarbound/blob/main/assets/opensb/sky.config.patch).

 [Discord](https://discord.gg/D4QqtBNmAY)